-Even the most efficient agricultural systems and practices inevitably lead to nutrient loss unless supplemented with fertilizer brought in from elsewhere.
+Even the most efficient agricultural systems and practices inevitably lead to nutrient loss unless supplemented with fertilizer brought in from elsewhere — this nutrient-loss is especially pronounced with GMO (genetically modified food) agriculture.
 And this, along with the soil erosion that accompanies the loss of large vegetation, further contributes to the soil erosion and desertification that seems to almost inevitably follow deforestation in the long term.

 2. Population Growth And Expansion

 While agriculture is often the direct cause of deforestation, growing and expanding populations are often the driver.
 The world’s population has exploded from an estimated max of 15 million people in prehistory, to the 7 billion humans of today.
 Such large population numbers and densities make people very dependent upon agriculture for survival, and also, importantly, dependant upon expansion.
 With increased population numbers also comes increased urbanization — which brings with it further impetus for deforestation, and also a number of other negative influences on the surrounding areas via various forms of pollution.